muki01/muki01/README.md

 ### Hi there.
 My name is Muksin.
-I'm a Developer and Teacher!! 👋
+I'm a Developer and Student!! 👋

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators